 Carbon dioxide (CO2) is the only GHG included in this FREL/FRL.
 The emissions from non-CO2 GHG are not included in the FREL/FRL because the reliable data is lacking and also, they are likely insignificant.
 In principle, these would occur due to burning during the forest degradation, drainage of organic soils upon deforestation and mineralization of carbon after deforestation.
+There are not so many fires in Samoa (at least no large scale), also there are almost no livestock industry (at least no large scale).
 There is no reliable data of distribution of organic soil and their drainage, which could cause CH4 and N2O emissions.
+Considering the situation, it is considered that non-CO2 GHGs are not significant although there are no quantitative estimation.